superDross/pdVCF/README.md

 # pdVCF
-Manipulate a VCF file as a MultiIndexed Pandas DataFrame
+Manipulate a VCF file as a Multi-Indexed Pandas DataFrame

+## Filtering
 Creating a VCF object from a large vcf file (>25Mb) will consume considerable time and memory resources.
 It is therefore advised to perform any major filtering prior to initialisation.
 A secondary filtering stage can be performed after initialisation if complex filtering is required.

 One of the strengths of filtering via the filtering_vcf() method is its shear flexibility.
 For example, if one wishes to filter for variants where at least one sample in a given multi-sample vcf has an allele balance between 0.2-0.4, genotype depth above 50, alternative allele depth above 30, genotype quality above 30 and homozygous alternative genotype: